 Wedding photographer Alea Lovely shows what options your contact form can have to gather necessary information upfront.
 By asking things like the number of guests, budget and expectations, she can better filter the right clients and decide on the service fee to ask for.

 Only ask for information that’s necessary.
 For example, if you don’t need a phone number, don’t ask for it.
-Keep your contact form as compact as possible.
+Keep your contact form as simple as possible.

 The page below from illustrator Alja Horvat shows a print product page with the relevant information.